The Investment Treaty Arbitration Review: The Comprehensive and Progressive Agreement for Trans-Pacific Partnership

 Article 9.5.3 of the CPTPP Investment Chapter speaks to the long-standing controversy of whether MFN clauses can apply to dispute settlement provisions by clarifying that the treatment referred to in the MFN clause does not encompass international dispute resolution procedures or mechanisms, such as ISDS covered in Section B of the CPTPP Investment Chapter.

-Another limitation of the MFN clause arises out of all of the CPTPP Member States appearing to have expressed in some form that the MFN clause shall not extend to legal protections in their investment agreements already in force, but only to such protections in investment agreements a Member State is to sign in the future.18 This will require the CPTPP Member States to adopt consistent practices when they conclude future investment treaties.19
+Another limitation of the MFN clause arises out of all of the CPTPP Member States appearing to have expressed in some form that the MFN clause shall not extend to legal protections in their investment agreements already in force, but only to such protections in future investment agreements signed by a Member State.22 This will require the CPTPP Member States to adopt consistent practices when they conclude future investment treaties.23

-Similar to the North American Free Trade Agreement (NAFTA)20 – soon to be superseded by the United States–Mexico–Canada Agreement (USMCA), the CPTPP Investment Chapter equates the fair and equitable treatment (FET) standard (and full protection and security) with the minimum standard of treatment under customary international law (Article 9.6.1).
-Moreover, the CPTPP Investment Chapter incorporates a NAFTA Free Trade Commission's Note,21 and provides that the concepts of FET and full protection and security do not require measures in addition to or beyond that which is required by the minimum standard of treatment of aliens, and do not create additional substantive rights (Article 9.6.2).
-This is echoed in a significant and growing number of recent international investment agreements involving CPTPP Member States.22
+Similar to the United States–Mexico–Canada Agreement (USMCA) – which has superseded the North American Free Trade Agreement (NAFTA),24 the CPTPP Investment Chapter equates the fair and equitable treatment (FET) standard (and full protection and security) with the minimum standard of treatment under customary international law (Article 9.6.1).
+Moreover, the CPTPP Investment Chapter incorporates a NAFTA Free Trade Commission's Note,25 and provides that the concepts of FET and full protection and security do not require measures in addition to or beyond that which is required by the minimum standard of treatment of aliens, and do not create additional substantive rights (Article 9.6.2).
+This is echoed in a significant and growing number of recent international investment agreements involving CPTPP Member States.26

 There are also other novel attempts to articulate the FET standard in the context of certain controversial issues; for example, clarification that breach of the FET standard is not constituted by a party merely (1) taking or failing to take an action that may be inconsistent with an investor's expectations, or (2) modifying or reducing (or alternatively not issuing, renewing or maintaining) a subsidy or grant, even if either scenario results in loss or damage to the covered investment (Articles 9.6.4, 9.6.5).